 YouTube user davidegg22 has surrounded his 120-inch screen, his Optoma 1080p projector and his 7.1 surround sound with all kinds of super-cool Star Trek goodies.
 He says he was inspired by Gary Reighn’s “Bridge,” which is another awesome Star Trek theater — just not one that I wrote up.
-[Read "DIYer Shares Star Trek Home Theater Build" on Electronic House.]
+[Read “DIYer Shares Star Trek Home Theater Build” from Electronic House.]

 The Real Thing, Baby

 Some of the other Star Trek-themed theaters may look like the real thing.
 However, Gary Sekulow has actual memorabilia incorporated into his creation.
 Sekulow bought two original Star Trek consoles at a Christie’s auction and got Design Cinema Privee to help him incorporate the goods into this fabulous theater room.
 [Read “Original Star Trek Props Anchor Home Theater” on Electronic House.]